Bio.SeqIO support for the “tab” (simple tab separated) file format.

 Class to write simple tab separated format files (OBSOLETE).

 Any description, name or other annotation is not recorded.

-This class is not intended to be used directly.
-Instead, please use the function
+This class is now obsolete.
+Please use the function

 Write a single tab line to the file.